Florian-Lup/dox/README.md

 - A Next.js setup with TypeScript
 - A basic Tailwind setup for styling
-- Pre-configured links to Common Tongue Cloud for collaboration and data persistence.
+- Pre-configured links to Dox AI Cloud for collaboration and data persistence.
 - A Block Editor with a basic set of nodes and marks but also more advanced features like
   - Drag & Drop via a DragHandle
   - A fleshed out menu bar for text editing and formatting